-We inspected a sample of loans and advances to IBG customers to assess whether the classification of the loans and advances was in line with MAS 612 and, where there was evidence of an impairment loss, whether it had been identified in a timely manner.
+We selected samples of loans and advances to IBG customers to assess whether the classification of the loans and advances was in line with MAS 612.
+Where there was evidence of an impairment loss, we evaluated whether it had been identified in a timely manner.
 This included, where relevant, how forbearance had been considered.

-Where impairment had been identified, for a sample of loans and advances, our work included:
+For selected samples of loans and advances where impairment had been identified, our work included: